Why credit unions will no longer be able to call themselves banks

 "Having a handful of companies only having the authority to use words in the dictionary is simply not common sense," said Mullally.

-A Dalhousie University business professor said credit unions may be able to turn this into a positive situation.
+A Dalhousie University business professor said there is no doubt this will be an expensive switch for credit unions and they should fight it.
+But they may be able to turn this into a positive situation.
 Ellen Crumley said this is a chance for credit unions to further distinguish themselves from for-profit banks.

 "Credit unions can overcome this.
 These are long-term, stable organizations.
 They are not focused on the short term," she said.